zilunzhang/DPGN/README.md

 sudo pip3 install -r requirements.txt
 ```
 ## Dataset
-For your convenience, you can download the datasets directly from links on the left, or you can make them from scratch follow the original split on the right.
+For your convenience, you can download the datasets directly from links on the left, or you can make them from scratch following the original splits on the right.

 |    Dataset    | Original Split |
 | :-----------: |:----------------:|